hihohub/umbrella-networks/README.md

 - - for example, you may set levels = 0 or 1 for any folder structure
 - classes
 - - Umbrella Network is the main class
-- - Joint Probability Network is an ensemble of two umbrella networks whose predicted probabilities are multiplied
+- - Joint Probability Network is an ensemble of two umbrella networks, upper level and lower level, whose predicted probabilities are multiplied
 - network architecture
 - - although an umbrella network contains multiple models, each of them has the exact same architecture
 - - two types of umbrella network architectures are available, 'sigmoid' and 'softmax'